 Durham University is inviting applications for Faculty of Arts & Humanities doctoral studentships.
-International and home/EU students can apply.
+International and home/EU students can apply for this funding opportunity.

-The aim of The grant is to enable and encourage academically able students from any nationality.
+The aim of the scholarship is to enable and encourage academically able students from any nationality.
+The university is accepting applications for the academic year 2022/2023.

 Great offer for international postgraduate researchers to get financial support in the UK.